-The Safe and Accepting Schools Act, 2012 (Bill 13) came into effect on September 1, 2012.
+This Code of Conduct is also guided by the Safe and Accepting Schools Act, 2012 (Bill 13) which came into effect on September 1, 2012.
 This legislation strengthens equity and inclusive education principles and bullying prevention and intervention strategies.

 Related Policy